 The biggest issue with taking home unhealthy chicks is the risk to the rest of your flock.
 Many diseases and viruses that chickens get are highly contagious, and these chicks could easily spread whatever ails them to the rest of your flock.

 If you do notice chicks that are living in poor conditions, or are noticeably injured or ill, notify the store or farm manager.
-You can also call the Humane Society if the situation calls for it.
+You can also report it to your local ASPCA or comparable group if the situation calls for it.

 I do hope this article helps you to choose the perfect healthy chicks to begin your chicken keeping journey!
 As always, if you have questions, pop them into the comments below and I’ll get back to you!